Address: 5000 Highway 7, Markham, ON

 After several visits, I have had a chance to sample a few breakfast items and drinks.
 I am not a coffee connoisseur but enjoyed the regular coffee, latte and iced Americano.
 This is important because they need to stand by their name as an “espresso bar”.

-If sandwiches are not your thing, the Shakshuka makes for a hearty breakfast with two sunny-side up eggs on top of a rich tomato and pepper sauce served with tahini with fresh baked bread.
+If sandwiches are not your thing, the Shakshuka makes for a hearty breakfast with two sunny-side-up eggs on top of a rich tomato and pepper sauce served with tahini with freshly baked bread.
 The tomato salsa-like sauce was a tad on the sweeter side for my taste buds but the dish was very filling and worth the $9.60.

 Finally, Toronto has a coffee shop that also serves good food and baked goods.
 The coffee prices will be comparable or a tad more to your local Starbucks but they make good coffee and worth a visit.
 I haven’t been to other Aroma locations, but the Markville location is a great spot to drop by before or after some shopping.
 There is no doubt that I will be visiting this location again.